Description

 Tried: Call the attack function with the bad value immediately without warming it up first, skipping the loop of 0x10000 calls.

-V8 only JIT-compiles a function after it has been called enough times to gather profiling feedback (the tier-up threshold).
-Without the warmup loop the function runs in the interpreter or Maglev baseline tier, both of which still have valid map checks in place.
-The type confusion only manifests in the Turbofan-compiled code where the DeoptimizeIfNot guard has been removed, so skipping the warmup means the bug is never triggered.
+V8 only JIT-compiles a function once it has been called enough times to gather profiling feedback.
+Without the warmup loop, the function stays in the interpreter or the Maglev baseline tier, both of which still carry valid map checks.
+The confusion only appears in Turbofan-compiled code where the guard was removed, so skipping the warmup means never triggering the bug.

 Tried: Use %OptimizeFunctionOnNextCall without passing --allow-natives-syntax to d8.

-Percent-prefixed intrinsics like %OptimizeFunctionOnNextCall are gated behind the --allow-natives-syntax flag at the engine level.
-Without it, V8 treats the percent identifier as a syntax error and aborts before running any code.
-The exploit script will not execute at all, not just fail silently, so the flag must be passed on the d8 command line.
+Percent-prefixed intrinsics like %OptimizeFunctionOnNextCall sit behind the --allow-natives-syntax flag at engine level.
+Without it, V8 reads the percent identifier as a syntax error and aborts before running anything.
+The script does not fail quietly, it does not run at all, so pass the flag on the d8 command line.

 Learn more